sjhuang26/thinking-system/README.md

 ## Introduction

-A mapper will "sit and think" about "collect[ed] information" to "simplify" the "mental map" while a packer lacks command of the aforementioned simplifying process. [https://wiki.c2.com/?MappersVsPackers]
+Abstractions must be condensed for comprehensibility*, but the document is written with a clear dialectic in mind: a mapper will "sit and think" about "collect[ed] information" to "simplify" the "mental map" while a packer lacks command of the aforementioned simplifying process. [https://wiki.c2.com/?MappersVsPackers] The first step is to outline the neurological circuits that we speculate exist.
+We use an uninventive computer science metaphor to get the point across.
+GPU vs. CPU circuit.

-We rigorize the dichotomy with speculative neurological circuits so we can deconstruct a long list of psychological phenomena (including core ideas in Relational Frame Theory).
+CPU = Packer = Reward and Punishment circuit

-- Packer - Reward and Punishment circuit - CPU
+GPU = Mapper = Rationality circuit

-- Mapper - Rationality circuit - GPU
+*{or else the document will be a "flight of ideas" in the derisive sense}

-The goal is for the CPU to relinquish virtually all of its responsibility (using, for instance, metaphors), so that:
+Our ultimate goal is to force the CPU to relinquish virtually all of its responsibility (using, for instance, metaphors), so that:

 - wide-ranging psychological effects arise
   - We describe a therapy with the advantages of learnability (easy to learn), simplicity (very few elements), productivity (generally faster results).